dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

         evidence has it's own qualities and benefits
     - and furthermore, it still leaves us with the responsibility of dealing with the problem of nihilism, which Nietszche feared.

-> "Live as if you were to die tomorrow.
-Learn as if you were to live
-> forever." - Mahatma Ghandi

 > "Every man is born as many men and dies as a single one." -
 > Heidegger